How to Visit Colombia’s Rosario Islands from Cartagena

 My advice is if you have less than 5 days in Cartagena, stick to a day trip and stay at a hotel in Cartagena for your entire stay.

-Because of the logistics of getting to the islands and back, you’ll need to devote two entire days to spending the night.
+Because of the logistics of getting to the Rosario Islands from Cartagena and back, you’ll need to devote virtually two entire days to spending the night.

-If you have 5 or more days, you should consider all the things to do in Cartagena and if you want to do any other day trips from Cartagena and balance that when deciding to spend the night or not in the Rosarios.
+If you have 5 or more days, you should balance staying in the islands with all the things to do in Cartagena and if you want to do any other day trips from Cartagena to decide if it fits or if you’re better of sticking to just a day trip from Cartagena to the Rosario Islands.

-Regardless, because they are so isolated and there isn’t much else to do besides enjoy the sun and sand, spending the night in the islands should only be done as a complement to a stay in town.
+Regardless, because they are so isolated and there isn’t much else to do out here besides enjoy the sun and sand, spending the night in the islands should be done as a complement to a stay in town only.

 If you still need to get your accommodations in the city, you can click here to see my tips for the best areas to stay in Cartagena.